 Hepatitis A is an infection of the liver caused by a virus (a germ that can make people sick).
 The disease is usually mild in children, but can be more serious in adults.

 What are the symptoms?

-Adolescents and adults are much more likely to become ill when infected with hepatitis A. Symptoms could include:
+Most young infants and children infected with hepatitis A mild symptoms and do not go to a doctor.
+Therefore, most of the time, no one knows that they even had hepatitis A. Teens and adults are much more likely to become ill when infected with hepatitis A. Symptoms could include:

 - loss of appetite,

 - yellowing of the skin and whites of the eyes (jaundice), and tea-coloured urine (pee) because the liver isn’t working properly .

 How is hepatitis A spread?

 Hepatitis A virus is found in the stool of infected people.
 It can spread directly from person to person or in food or water that has been contaminated with stool that has the virus.
 Often children, who are not sick and aren’t known to even have hepatitis A, spread it to adults who then get sick.
 To prevent this, be sure that everyone in your house always washes their hands with soap and water after every diaper change or after using the toilet, and before preparing and eating food.

 Hepatitis A is diagnosed with a blood test.